highchair/artinruins-com/_property/137-charles-st.md

 + The [1920–1921 Sanborn Insurance Map, Volume 2, Plate 56](//www.loc.gov/resource/g3774pm.g3774pm_g08099192102/){:target="_blank"}, labels this property lightly as “Vulcanizing” (having to so with rubber tires) with a 1000 gallon buried gasoline tank
 + The [1937 G.M.
 Hopkins insurance map, Plate 22](http://www.historicmapworks.com/Map/US/895479/Plate+022/Providence+1937/Rhode+Island/){:target="_blank"}, does not label this property specifically but it is shown
 + The [1920–1950 Sanborn Insurance Map, Volume 2, Plate 56](//www.loc.gov/resource/g3774pm.g3774pm_g08099195102/){:target="_blank"} does not label this property specifically but it is shown

+The obituary for Harry E. Samoorian Jr.[^1] confirms a few details of the anecdote below — Hope Cycle & Auto Supply was founded in 1903 by Harry’s father, Vahe Samoorian.
+Vahe worked at Hope Cycle until his retirement in 1972, while Harry retired from the company in 1970.

+The Randall Square area was redeveloped in the 1970s after the massive fire at American Screw.
+It makes sense that the Providence Redevelopment Authority purchased this property and deemed it unworthy of saving, while Canal House next door was saved and converted to office and residential use.

+[^1]: “Harry E. Samoorian Jr..”
+Providence Journal (RI), CITY FINAL ed., sec.
+NEWS, 13 Oct.
+1993, pp. D-19.
+NewsBank: America’s News, infoweb.newsbank.com/apps/news/document-view?p=NewsBank&docref=news/152523B1E605EEB8.
+Accessed 27 Dec.
+2021.